 There is an attraction between objects that have mass and that is the general definition of ‘gravity’.

 Albert Einstein spent many years studying mass, energy and gravity and eventually developed his general theory of relativity.

 Did you know, gravity is actually different, depending upon where you are located on the planet.

 An object that is at the equator weighs less than the same object that was placed at the North Pole.

 The mass of the object remains the same, but the gravity would be different.

 Gravity is also different on each of the planets.

-On some planets, you would weigh considerably more than on earth and on other planets, you would weigh less.
+On some planets, you would weigh considerably and on other planets, you would weigh less.